SOS-CER/SOS-CER.github.io/_projects/labs/08-lab/08-lab-linkedabstractlist.md

 ---
-title: CSC216 Lab 08 - LinkedAbstractList
+title: CSC 217 Lab 08 - LinkedAbstractList
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab08]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab08]
-description: CSC216 Lab 08 - Implement and Test Custom `LinkedAbstractList`
+description: CSC 217 Lab 08 - Implement and Test Custom `LinkedAbstractList`
 navigation: on
 pagegroup: 08-lab
 ---
-# CSC216 Lab 08 Implement and Test Custom `LinkedAbstractList`
+# CSC 217 Lab 08 Implement and Test Custom `LinkedAbstractList`
 {% include iconHeader.html type="implementation,unitTest" %}
 The design of the course roll functionality calls for a custom implementation of an array list that doesn't allow for null elements or duplicate elements as defined by the `equals()` method, and has a capacity.